 It is a very fine-grained film with great sharpness and detail.
 It is a medium speed film, being 125 ISO, so it is suitable to use in a variety of lighting conditions.

 I enjoyed using this film as I got to learn a little more about film processing and developing.
 Also now I can say I have shot some “True Black and White” images!

-Unrivalled when it comes to high quality B&W photography, the Ilford FP4 Plus is a great choice for enlargements with its fine grain, high acutance and exceptional sharpness.
-Check it out with the rest of our black and white film selection.
+Unrivaled when it comes to high-quality B&W photography, the Ilford FP4 Plus is a great choice for enlargements with its fine grain, high acutance, and exceptional sharpness.